 - Enjoy a family-friendly activity.

 YES!
 I Want to Volunteer!
-What Do I Do Now?
+What Happens Next?

-• Early June: Contact and confirm list of new and returning Oyster Conservationists participating this season (for ten weeks).
+Early June: We will contact and confirm our list of new and returning Oyster Conservationists participating this season (10 weeks).

-• Mid-July - Oyster Cage Delivery: Young oysters will be delivered to you in a cage (20”x13”x6”) and secured to your dock/mooring/etc. Our cage set-up includes a 4'-5’ rope and float to keep the oysters slightly elevated off bottom.
-Kara will provide a training session and answer any questions you have.
+Mid-July Oyster Cage Delivery: Young oysters will be delivered to you in a cage (20”x13”x6”) and secured to your dock/mooring/etc. Our cage set-up includes a 4'-5’ rope and float to keep the oysters slightly elevated off bottom.
+Our Coastal Conservation Coordinator will provide a training session and answer any questions you have.

-• Mid-September - Oyster Cage Pickup: Amanda will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site of the Piscataqua River.
+Mid-September Oyster Cage Pickup: Our Coastal Conservation Coordinator will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site of the Piscataqua River.

-Enrollment for the 2018 season is closed.
-If you'd like to learn more about the program or be contacted to participate in the 2019 season, contact our Oyster Conservation Coordinator.
+If you'd like to learn more about the program, contact Kim Arlen, our Habitat Restoration Coordinator .
 Please don't hesitate to contact us with any questions you may have.
 We value our volunteers and how they continually make a difference each year!
 The more oysters we can raise into healthy survivors, the closer we will be to “cleaning” Great Bay Estuary at a faster rate!